-Revival of Melvin Van Peebles’ rarely staged ghetto musical is a mixed bag that often feels like a workshop production -- refreshingly raw, yet messy and undisciplined as it struggles to find its form.
-This sprawling collage of black street life comes together in an arresting second-act crescendo that echoes the civil unrest of the late 1960s.
+Classical Theater of Harlem’s revival of Melvin Van Peebles’ rarely staged ghetto musical “Ain’t Supposed to Die a Natural Death” is a mixed bag that often feels like a workshop production — refreshingly raw, yet messy and undisciplined as it struggles to find its form.
+But despite a wildly uneven first act of disconnected vignettes, this sprawling collage of black street life comes together to find both form and cohesiveness in an arresting second-act crescendo of urgent, angry set pieces that echo the civil unrest of the late 1960s.

 First staged on Broadway in 1971, the critically lauded show ran for a year, landing seven Tony nominations including musical, book and score.
 Its modest commercial success and significance as a tradition-busting spoken-word musical were largely overshadowed, however, by Van Peebles’ achievement that same year with “Sweet Sweetback’s Baadasssss Song.”

 That landmark film earned Van Peebles enduring cultural icon status as a maverick of black artistic militancy, not to mention a groundbreaker in the indie film movement and godfather to the blaxploitation wave that followed.

 Despite the ongoing relevancy of its themes, “Ain’t Supposed to Die” is perhaps of greater interest now as a cultural artifact than as entertainment.
 In an era in which depictions of urban life generally pulsate to hip-hop rhythms, Van Peebles’ jazz-, soul- and blues-derived mosaic is a curious anomaly.
 And while its importance has been eclipsed by the work of musicians like Gil Scott-Heron, tuner nonetheless stands as an innovative precursor to rap and slam poetry.